BIMSBbioinfo/janggu/docs/tutorial.rst

                                    refgenome=refgenome,
                                    regions=bed_file)

-   # the regions defined in the bed_file are by default split up in
-   # 200 bp bins with stepsize 50.
-Hence, there are 14344 intervals.
-   dna.shape  # is (14344, 200, 4, 1)
+   dna.shape  # is (100, 200, 4, 1)
    dna[0]  # One-hot encoding of region 0

+By default, when using :code:`create_from_genome`, the regions in *bed_file* are split into non-overlapping bins of length 200 bp.
+Different tiling procedures can be chosen by specifying the arguments: :code:`binsize`, :code:`stepsize` and :code:`flank`.

 Cover